zship/deferreds.js/doc/mixin/Chainable.md

 ## filterSeries

-Delegates to {Deferreds.filterSeries}, filling in the `list` argument from the result of the previous function in the chain.
+Delegates to {deferreds/filterSeries}, filling in the `list` argument from the result of the previous function in the chain.